Daniikk1012/aoc-2023/README.md

 By the way, that is the reason I do not use a shebang; I have to pipe the file into the interpreter, because the interpreter does not want to load the file due to not being able to find the standard library.

+## Bad solutions

+* Day 10, Part 2: WAY too slow and WAY too long and complicated
+* Day 12, Part 2: Had to use a non-tacit solutions + added memoization only after I found a hint on the Internet